back to top

 Some time ago I bought a molding plane in an antique shop.
 It is one of those woodworking planes with a molding shape at the sole and the cutting edge of the iron in the same shape as that molding.
 These antique woodworking planes are not usually in very good condition (not the ones I find here in Galicia, because humidity and weather conditions ruins them and besides give the perfect conditions for woodworm attacks after years unused if they are not keep correctly), so I thought it would not be worth more than for decoration.

 The thing is that one day in a hardware store I found a gouge sharpening stone (a multiform sharpening stone) and I thought that with the shapes that this stone had I could try to sharpen the iron of the molding plane.
+The truth is that high-quality ones are not easy to find, but fortunately, they can be purchased online from specialized hardware stores.

 What I did was take the blade away (the iron) and cleaned the rust off with metal sandpaper.
 And then, with some patience, I sharpened the iron of this antique plane taking advantage of the shapes that these sharpening stones have.
 Little by little, adapting the different curved areas of the sharpening stone to the curved areas of the iron of the molding plane, and doing the same with the flat areas of the whetstone and the flat areas of the blade, I managed to sharpen it enough to think that this old plane might be able to get some shavings out of a wood piece.